Major aortopulmonary collateral artery: Associated conditions

 Pulmonary atresia with ventricular septal defect (or Tetralogy of Fallot with pulmonary atresia) will result in the development of systemic collaterals.

 Implications of a systemic collateral supply

-Major aortopulmonary collateral arteries come from the systemic circulation, because of this they will often have higher pressure than normal found in the lungs, leading to pulmonary hypertension.
+Major aortopulmonary collateral arteries come from the systemic circulation.
+Because of this, they will often have higher pressure than that found in the lungs, leading to pulmonary hypertension.
 These vessels are not programmed to exist beyond early fetal life, and eventually became narrowed.

 Treatment

 The aim of treatment of the MAPCAs is to group them together and convert their supply to deoxygenated blood from the right side of the heart.